To Move A Mountain

 September 1999

 During the period between 1999 and 2005, Kennecott would need a place to dump 400 to 600 million tons of waste rock.
 The best candidate was to fill in Bingham Canyon itself, but there was a set of railroad tracks in the way.
-These tracks connected the last in-mine reload station with tracks that took ore trains to the North Concentrator at Magna.
+By way of the 5840 railroad tunnel, these tracks connected the last in-mine reload station with tracks that took ore trains to the North Concentrator at Magna.
 Plans were put into place in September 1999 to relocate the reload station from inside the mine, to a point just below Dry Fork Shops.
 The move was estimated to cost about $8 million, but the payoff was projected to be $30 million.
 The move was originally scheduled to be completed in 2004, but in September 1999 plans were made to move the reload station in 2000.
-(KEEP Program summary, dated September 8, 1999)
+(Kennecott employee newsletter, dated September 8, 1999)

 March 2000